-It was moved by Councillor Isitt, seconded by Councillor Alto, that Council authorize the issuance of Development Permit with Variance Application No. 00064 for 785 Caledonia Avenue in accordance with:
+"That Council authorize the issuance of Development Permit with Variance Application No. 00064 for 785 Caledonia Avenue in accordance with:

 - 1. Plans date stamped November 23, 2017. - 2.
-Development meeting all Zoning Regulation Bylaw requirements. - 3.
-Registration of the lot line adjustment at the Land Title and Survey Authority Office to the satisfaction of staff. - 4.
-The Development Permit with Variance lapsing two years from the date of this resolution.
+Development meeting all Zoning Regulation Bylaw requirements, except reducing the sideyard setback from 4.5 metres to 0. - Registration of the lot line adjustment at the Land Title and Survey Authority Office to the satisfaction of staff. - 4.
+The Development Permit with Variance lapsing two years from the date of this resolution."